mastercomfig/tf2-patches/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR does not introduce any regressions.
 - [ ] I certify that this PR is my own entirely original work, or I have permission from and have attributed the relevant authors.
 - [ ] I have agreed to and signed this project's [Contributor License Agreement](https://cla-assistant.io/mastercomfig/team-comtress-2).
-- [ ] This PR only contains changes to the engine and/or core game framework
+- [ ] This PR only contains changes to the engine and/or core game framework.
 - [ ] This PR targets the `community` branch.

 <!-- You do NOT have to answer "yes" to the following, but please mark them if relevant -->